 Nevertheless, there are actions and processes

-it all began with one or more weaknesses exploited by an
+reviewed here, it all began with one or more weaknesses exploited by an

 We are capable of continuously hacking enterprise-level systems.
 We can detect small changes that could pose risks to your business.
 We combine automated tools with the best-trained cybersecurity professionals.

 We automate almost everything we know and do.
-Our product Asserts allow us to evaluate the state of your systems quickly.
+A product we used to offer, Asserts allowed us to evaluate the state of your systems quickly.

-We store, describe, and track almost everything in Integrates, our Vulnerability Management Platform.
-Integrates makes it easier for our customers to keep track of their security weaknesses as well as fixes.
+We store, describe, and track almost everything in our Attack Resistance Management platform (ARM).
+ARM makes it easier for our customers to keep track of their security weaknesses as well as fixes.

 We hope you have enjoyed this post, and we look forward to hearing from you.
 Do get in touch with us!